Please Comply With the Dx Code of Conduct

 I am a member of the Northern California DX Club and the Northern California Contest Club, although my contesting is limited to S&P on 160 and 80 meters looking for new band countries!

 My other hobbies include triathlon, fly fishing for trout, skiing and scuba diving.
 I have competed in dozens of Olympic distance races, along with five Ironman distance events (2.4 mile swim, 112 mile bike ride, followed by a 26.2 mile run).
-Ironman distance events are actually easier than they sound, but they do make for a long day!
+Ironman events are easier than they sound, but they sure make for a long day!
 Made some great friends through triathlon!
 I was a National All American Age Group Triathlete (Honorable Mention) and have qualified for the National Age Group Championship in Kansas City.

 I love to fly fish for trout, tie my own flies and build my own fly rods.
 I am semi-retired so I get to fish a lot more (mostly on the Upper Sacramento River near Mount Shasta, California).
 Pictured below is a 17" Rainbow trout taken on a #16 Bead Head Bird's Nest on the Upper Sac.
 All trout are released unharmed.